mobinazhkan/Even-or-Odd-checker-cpp/README.md

 Your number is even.

 ## ✍️ Author
-Written by Mobin Azhkan owner as a basic C++ practice project.
+Written by Mobin Azhkan as a basic C++ practice project.